csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 and known landmarks was used to efficiently find driving routes for Microsoft’s online map service (Goldberg _et al._, 2006).
 After caching a set of paths between landmarks, the algorithm can find an optimal path between any pair of points in a 24 million point graph of the United States, searching less than 0.1% of the graph.
 Others approaches to bidirectional search include a breadth-first search backward from the goal up to a fixed depth, followed by a forward IDA∗ search (Dillenburg and Nelson, 1994; Manzini, 1995).

 A∗ and other state-space search algorithms are closely related to the _branch-and-bound_ techniques that are widely used in operations research (Lawler and Wood, 1966).
 The relationships between state-space search and branch-and-bound have been investigated in depth (Kumar and Kanal, 1983; Nau _et al._, 1984; Kumar _et al._, 1988).
-Martelli and Monta- nari (1978) demonstrate a connection between dynamic programming (see Chapter 17) and certain types of state-space search.
+Martelli and Montanari (1978) demonstrate a connection between dynamic programming (see Chapter 17) and certain types of state-space search.
 Kumar and Kanal (1988) attempt a “grand unification” of heuristic search, dynamic programming, and branch-and-bound techniques under the name of CDP—the “composite decision process.”

 Because computers in the late 1950s and early 1960s had at most a few thousand words of main memory, memory-bounded heuristic search was an early research topic.
 The Graph Traverser (Doran and Michie, 1966), one of the earliest search programs, commits to an operator after searching best-first up to the memory limit.
 IDA∗ (Korf, 1985a, 1985b) was the first widely used optimal, memory-bounded heuristic search algorithm, and a large number of variants have been developed.
 An analysis of the efficiency of IDA∗ and of its difficulties with real-valued heuristics appears in Patrick _et al._ (1992).

-RBFS (Korf, 1993) is actually somewhat more complicated than the algorithm shown in Figure 3.26, which is closer to an independently developed algorithm called **iterative ex- pansion** (Russell, 1992).
+RBFS (Korf, 1993) is actually somewhat more complicated than the algorithm shown in Figure 3.26, which is closer to an independently developed algorithm called **iterative expansion** (Russell, 1992).
 RBFS uses a lower bound as well as the upper bound; the two al-ITERATIVE

 EXPANSION